-Train weight reduction Application of magnetocaloric effect for cooling / heating.
-Natural refrigerants (e.g. water) for COP up to 5 Optimisation of the design of concepts, units and components Implementing the work at European level is improving the operators and train manufacturers needs to be taken into account by HVAC manufacturers.
+Natural refrigerants (e.g. water) for COP up to 5 Optimisation of the design of concepts, units, and components Implementing the work at European level is improving the operators and train manufacturers needs to be taken into account by HVAC manufacturers.
 And reversely, HVAC manufacturers will test along their developments of innovations, the acceptance by operators and train manufacturers.
-Moreover all needed European debate (standardisation, validation process, etc.) needs to implement the work EURAIL JU level.
-Composite carbody to reduce weight up to TRL 6/7 has been done in S2R IP1.
+Moreover, all needed European debate (standardisation, validation process, etc.) needs to implement the work EU- RAIL JU level.
+Train weight reduction Composite carbody to reduce weight up to TRL 6/7 has been done in S2R IP1.
 Running gear steering systems (especially in bogies), active suspension, new materials and new strategies developed to reduce weight and noise and vibration.
-No relevant research activities beyond TRL 4 have been carried out at European level to introduce Permanent Magnet Surface Mounted (PMSM) in traction vehicles with recycled magnets to improve sustainability, valorisation of waste and reduced number of parts. improved as any component or sub-system have been optimised in the S2R projects.
+No relevant research activities beyond TRL 4 have been carried out at European level to introduce Permanent Magnet Surface Mounted (PMSM) in traction vehicles with recycled magnets to improve sustainability, valorisation of waste and reduced number of parts.
+Train weight reduction still needs to be improved as any component or sub-system have been optimised in the S2R projects.
 That will boost energy efficiency, support passenger capacity increase, allow to embark more batteries on BEMU for longer autonomy, reduce noise, train cost maintenance costs.
 To simplify the train architecture, save weight, innovations at integrated component and sub-systems levels are proposed.
 Three main axes will be used for weight savings on Bogie, drives and gearbox: Use of new materials in structural and non-structural parts (composite, etc).
 Has been partially done in S2R Use totally new 3D impression (and related powders) for bogie parts Change bogie architecture with frameless architecture All of this 3 new ways of designing/manufacturing Bogie will need new standards especially on validation/certification &amp; TSI for new concepts, materials and processes The new bogie should bring up to 25% weight saving (up to 12 tons on a regional 4 cars train).
-This and new running motors and running gear will improve technical & environmental performances, and support increasing resilience, capacity, accessibility, waste valorisation, as well as reducing track damage.
+This and new running motors and running gear will improve technical &amp;

+environmental performances, and support increasing resilience, capacity, accessibility waste valorisation, as well as reducing track damage.
 Aerodynamic improvement This field is almost mature in VHSDT but still need a lot of improvement in Regional and intercity trains.
 The roof of the train is usually hosting the traction, HVAC equipment but due to cultural habit, the aerodynamic (air drag) is not optimised because maintenance teams wish a direct access to roof components Entering into a new period where energy and CO2 emissions are key needs to bring new aerodynamic parts (hoods) to be implemented on the roof of such trains.
 It's not only a technical problem but a cultural and normative debate.
-Indeed, bringing this hoods on the train need the Operator/maintenance team approval and the safety aspect (elimination of the risk of a hood flying off while driving) must be agreed at European level and international norms.
+Indeed, bringing these hoods on the train need the Operator's/maintenance team's approval and the safety aspect (elimination of the risk of a hood flying off while driving) must be agreed at European level and international Table 17 - Systems improvement including electro-mechanics norms.

-Table 16 - Systems improvement including electro-mechanical components for low consumption, low emissions, low noise, low vibrations levels
+Table 17 - Systems improvement including electro-mechanical components for low consumption, low emissions, low noise, low vibrations levels